fenris123/Graphic-representation-on-a-map-of-population-variation-data/README.md

 We are going to use the data that we cleaned in a previous project: https://github.com/fenris123/population-data-cleaning-using-R

-WE MUST RUN THE CODE OF THAT PROJECT BEFORE AND SAVE THE TABLE "tabla_combinada" in a CSV file.
+WE MUST RUN THE CODE OF THAT PROJECT AND SAVE THE TABLE "tabla_combinada" in a CSV file.

 PLEASE, BE CAREFULL WITH THE FILE PATH THAT YOU SELECT.
 WE SAVE IT IN C:/espacior/tabla_combinada.csv
 If you change it, you must obviously change it in the code of  this proyect.